instret/rust-book/src/ch04-02-references-and-borrowing.md

 ```

 Observe the difference between `r1` pointing to `x` on the stack, and `r2` pointing to the heap value `2`.

+>| The main effect of deference, in my opion, is to take the ownership to the innter "element".
+Say you have a `a -> b -> c`, what if I want to move the element `c` to another position?
+However, that just some imaginations, still need lots of practice in the read world :X
+>| Also, the deference is just an "operator", and may be defined by serveral traits.
+So the `Box` here isn't really a pointer, but it "acts" just like a pointer.

 You probably won't see the dereference operator very often when you read Rust code.
 Rust implicitly inserts dereferences and references in certain cases, such as calling a method with the dot operator.
 For example, this program shows two equivalent ways of calling the [`i32::abs`](https://doc.rust-lang.org/std/primitive.i32.html#method.abs) (absolute value) and [`str::len`](https://doc.rust-lang.org/std/primitive.str.html#method.len) (string length) functions: